sirnuke/steambridge/documentation/environment.md

 requirements.
 You'll likely also want *winetricks* in some form.
 Ubuntu has it as a package.

-Specifically, various components depend on *make*, *strings*, *python2.7*,and *bash*.
-All of which should be installed out of the box, or as part of the previous package list.  *strings* and *python2.7* are needed for the Python runtime tools.
-At a glance, SteamOS should have both out of the box.
+Specifically, various components depend on *make*, *strings*, *python2.7*, and *bash*.
+All of these should be installed already, either out of the box or as part of build-essential (binutils).  *strings* and *python2.7* are needed for the Python runtime.
+At a glance, SteamOS should have both by default.